jyssys/AICOSS-Hackathon/README.md

 - There are train images (65,496) in the data/train folder.

 ## Training
-All you need to do is run main.py. <br/>
+All you need to do is run main.py.
-**'augmentation' folder and 'multi_augmentation.py' were only used for experiments and not in the learning process!**
-- augmentation folder : This is a baseline code for data synthesis through GAN and active learning in next research.
-- multi_augmentation.py : This is augmentation by crop with small kernel(crop_size : 94, stride : 47)

 <br>